kekyo/IL2C/misc/IL2C.toolchain/README.md

 ## License

-IL2C is under Apache-v2, but there are under GPL-v2 inside following directories:
+IL2C is under Apache-v2, but there are under GPL-v2 inside `IL2C-toolchain-gcc4-mingw32-4-base.exe` (7zip sfx).

-* gcc4/

 These files come from: